Kimsec/FRS/README.md

 # Face Recognition Software
-tested and working on Raspberry Pi 4b 8GB with python 3.7
+Tested and working on Raspberry Pi 4b 8GB with python 3.7

 ## Future

-- My long term idea ## was ## to get this working with 3D Scanning (such as FaceID) technology and implement it in door locks and start selling Door locks with fingerprint, PIN and Face Recognition.
+- My long term idea  __was__ to get this working with 3D Scanning (such as FaceID) technology and implement it in door locks and start selling Door locks with fingerprint, PIN and Face Recognition.

 ### Requirements: